Abraham Toro: Seattle Mariners

-On July 27, 2021, the Astros traded Toro, along with relief pitcher Joe Smith, to the Seattle Mariners in exchange for Rafael Montero and Kendall Graveman.
+On July 27, 2021, the Astros traded Toro and relief pitcher Joe Smith to the Seattle Mariners for relievers Rafael Montero and Kendall Graveman.
 The two teams were in the midst of a series against each other, and Toro was informed of the news as he was taking batting practice for Houston.
 After learning he had been traded, he went to the Seattle dugout, put on his new uniform, and resumed warming up.
-In the ninth inning of that night's game, Toro was put in as a pinch hitter and hit a two-run home run to right field against Ryan Pressly, making him the first player in MLB history to homer for a team and against the same team in consecutive games.
+In the ninth inning of that night's game, Toro was put in as a pinch hitter and hit a two-run home run against Ryan Pressly, making him the first player in MLB history to homer for a team and against the same team in consecutive games.
 The next day, Toro homered for the fourth straight game.

-On August 31, 2021, with the Mariners again facing the Astros, Toro came to bat against Graveman in the eighth inning of a scoreless game with the bases loaded, and, on the eighth pitch of the at-bat, hit a 413-foot home run to right-center field for his first career grand slam.
-The homer accounted for all the runs scored in a Mariners win and put the team 3.5 games out of the second wild card playoff seed with 29 games left.
+On August 31, with the Mariners again facing the Astros, Toro came to bat against Graveman in the eighth inning of a scoreless game with the bases loaded, and, on the eighth pitch of the at-bat, hit a 413-foot home run for his first career grand slam.
+The homer accounted for all the runs scored in a Mariners win and put the team 3.5 games out of the second wild card playoff seed with 29 games remaining.
 Toro finished the 2021 season with a batting average of .239, 11 home runs, and 46 RBIs (all career highs).
 With the Mariners, he posted a slash line of .252/.328/.367, hit five home runs, scored 28 runs, and drove in 26.

 Toro began the 2022 season with the Mariners as a part-time utility player.
-On May 21, he collided with right fielder Adam Frazier and suffered a left shoulder sprain, resulting in a trip to injured list for Toro.
+On May 21, he collided with right fielder Adam Frazier and suffered a left shoulder sprain, sending Toro to the injured list.
 He was activated on June 1.
-Despite having late, clutch hits against the Baltimore Orioles, Oakland Athletics, and Houston Astros, Toro was sent to the minor leagues on August 6, opening up a roster spot for Mitch Haniger to return from injury.
-Toro was recalled on August 30, and a day later hit a 403-foot long go-ahead home run against the Detroit Tigers in a win which put the Mariners a season-high 14 games over .500.
+During the summer, Toro had late, clutch hits against the Baltimore Orioles, Oakland Athletics, and Houston Astros, before he was sent to the minor leagues on August 6 to open up a roster spot for Mitch Haniger to return from injury.
+Toro was recalled on August 30, and one day later hit a 403-foot go-ahead home run against the Detroit Tigers in a win which put the Mariners a season-high 14 games over .500.
+Toro ended the season with a .185 batting average and 10 home runs in a career-high 109 games.